James M. Gottry

 James Gottry serves as vice president of public policy for the Dr. James Dobson Family Institute.
-In this role, he leads the effort to monitor current events and legislative measures that impact the institution of the family and culture, interpret them in light of the Bible, and provide appropriate strategies for response.
-Gottry also writes about constitutional law, religious freedom, and cultural issues, and his work has been published in The Wall Street Journal, National Review, The Hill, The Daily Wire, Public Discourse, The Federalist, The Daily Signal, and various additional print and online outlets.
+In this role, he leads the effort to monitor current events and legislative measures that impact family and culture, and provide appropriate strategies for response.
+Gottry also writes about constitutional law, the First Amendment, and cultural issues, and his work has been published in The Wall Street Journal, National Review, The Hill, The Daily Wire, Public Discourse, The Federalist, The Daily Signal, and various additional print and online outlets.
 He has appeared on MSNBC and has been quoted by USA Today, NPR, Fox News, and others.
 Gottry is an experienced presenter and has spoken to audiences across the country.

 Prior to joining JDFI, Gottry was the director of marketing and legal counsel with Alliance Defending Freedom.
 At ADF, Gottry led the marketing and communication efforts to engage ADF allies, supporters, and participants in ADF training programs, among other groups.